shivam96694/Food-project/README.md

-# Food-project
-This project is a Food Ordering Web Application built for a specific restaurant.
-It allows users to browse the menu, place food orders, and make online payments easily.
-The system is developed using JavaScript, Node.js, Express, HTML, CSS, and MySQL.
-It includes both User and Admin interfaces for managing orders and menus.
+# 🍕 Food Order Web App
+A Node.js and Express-based food ordering system for a specific restaurant.
+Users can order food, make online payments, and track orders.
+Includes separate admin and user interfaces built with HTML, CSS, and JavaScript.
+Database: MySQL